California Statutory Forms Required High Rejection Risk

 • there is a mismatch between the expected payment and the actual amount,

-• final payment is still being sorted out along with retainage or closeout items.
+• final payment is still being sorted out.

-Practical rule: In California, unconditional forms are usually best reserved for situations where the related payment has actually cleared.
+Practical rule: In California, unconditional forms are usually best reserved for situations where payment has cleared.

 Common California lien waiver mistakes